 PLN: When did you start studying and performing the Légende?

 CB: I got hold of the sheet music when I was in high school.
-I remember listening to the music many times while following along with the score.
+I listened to the music many times while following along with the score.
 I spent a great deal of time dissecting and absorbing the music before I ever played a note of it, in fact.

 As an undergraduate saxophone student in college, I finally felt I was ready to tackle the demanding ensemble preparation needed to perform the piece.
 I rehearsed it with a pianist a few times but never actually performed it publicly.